Skip nav to main content.

 An unsecured personal loan means you can borrow a lump sum of money for a variety of purposes, and your credit union doesn’t hold any of your assets as collateral for your loan.

-This type of loan is ideal if you:
+This type of loan makes sense if you:

 • Want access to funds at a low annual percentage rate (APR)